 In the MainData/PreStack subfolder FFsorted there is a set of SGY files, each single one is a 1:1 transcription of a FF-sorted (FieldFile) magnetic tape from the respective original processing.
 The records may extend via two consecutive files.
 If the order of input during import is correct, the final dataset will contain sorted ensembles with increasing FF numbers, each with increasing channel numbers.
-The file names are consistently structured like xxx_yyyy.idf.segy where the xxx means a sequentially increasing tape index number within the respective processing stage (in this case ascending FF/Chan-sorted ensembles, unprocessed, but with all geometry information in the trace headers) from tape 63-138.
+The file names are consistently structured like xxx_yyyy.idf.segy where the xxx means a sequentially increasing tape index number within the respective processing stage (in this case ascending FF/Chan-sorted ensembles, unprocessed, without geometry information in the trace headers) from tape 1-9.
+The CDP geometry can be easily assigned to the FF-sorted data, either via ASCII-to-Header import using the values provided with the metadata, or by resorting the CDP-sorted data back into FF/Chan order.
 The yyyy is the unique original tape label number, idf is the source format (SSL-PHX Internal Disk Format).
 A PDF document in the parent folder lists all SGY files again together with additional Information.

 In the MainData/PreStack subfolder CDPsorted there is a set of SGY files, each single one of which is a 1:1 transcription of a CDP-sorted (CommonDepthPoint) magnetic tape from the respective original processing (crooked-line geometry based on smoothed line through the midpoint scatter points).
 Again, the gathers may extend via two consecutive files.
 If the order of input during import is correct, the final dataset will contain sorted ensembles with increasing CDP numbers, each with increasing Offset (Source-Receiver distance).
-The file names are again structured like xxx_yyyy.idf.segy where the xxx means a sequentially increasing tape index number within the respective processing stage (in this case ascending CDP/Offset-sorted ensembles, unprocessed except bad trace elimination, but with all geometry information in the trace headers) from tape 1-149.
+The file names are again structured like xxx_yyyy.idf.segy where the xxx means a sequentially increasing tape index number within the respective processing stage (in this case ascending CDP/Offset-sorted ensembles, unprocessed except bad trace elimination, but with all geometry information in the trace headers) from tape 1-8.
 The yyyy is the unique original tape label number, idf the source format (SSL-PHX Internal Disk Format).
 The PDF document in the parent folder lists again all SGY files again together with additional information.